kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

  - I guess it didn't help that at DEF CON I went to six parties in one night last year.
-   I still have this glow-stick that the Swedish DJ (who gave me a giant hug at 4 in the morning and told me how drunk he was) stole from me during his set... and later returned.
+   I still have this glow-stick that the Swedish DJ (who gave me a giant hug at 4 in the morning and told me how drunk he was while 50 of us were having a portable party around the hotel) stole from me during his set... and later returned.

    Yeah, DEF CON is pretty wild.
+It was my first, and so worth it.
+   So many familiar faces.
+Bear in mind, I didn't even have a single drink.
+   It's not required to drink to have fun.
+Just have great company, and be a geek!

    I don't party (outside of tech raves) and I got home at 5am..for a check-out at 11.
    :(